francescocavina/CESE_Course_Software-Testing-for-Embedded-Systems_Test-Driven-Development/README.md

 # TP N° 2

-Example of the use of TDD methodology in a LED driver.
+Example of the use of TDD (Test Driven Development) methodology in a LED driver.

 ## Repository Usage